Classic Wood Serving Trays / Ottoman TraysShips today if ordered by 4pm MST.

 We also offer our oak serving trays unfinished.
 They are completely sanded and ready for you to stain, paint or provide a clear topcoat.
 These are available at $75.

 Specifications.
-The outside dimensions of our trays are 14" X 20" or 16" x 24".
+The outside dimensions of our trays are 14" X 20".
 Our solid wood sides are 9/16" thick.
 The handled ends are 2 1/4" tall and the height at the corner joints is 1 1/2".
 The bottoms are 1/4" solid wood veneer and have our logo burned into the corner of the bottom face.
 Considering their strength, they are as light as possible, weighing between 3 lbs and 3 lbs 5 oz for the 14x20.

 "How do you do that?"

 Customers (and other woodworkers) often ask us how we create the 1/32" maple "outline" around our walnut corner splines in our walnut and cherry serving trays.
 Well, it requires an intense amount of accuracy and patience.
 First, we cut the eight corner slots in the assembled serving tray at .250".
 Then we prepare the spline stock.
 We start with milling 2' long sticks to create "sandwiches" of .125" maple/.185" walnut/.125" maple, then glue .125" maple onto one edge of the sandwich.
 We then saw and sand the glued-up spline material to .250" thick and prepare the maple edge to .030" thick.
 We then glue the splines into the slots and sand them flush with the sides.
 It's a lot of work, but we feel that it's beauty is worth the effort.

 Since 1998, we have been including "Care Cards" with our Classic Serving Trays that state, "Your serving tray has been finished with lacquer.
 Use a damp cloth to clean and then dry."
 This still holds true.
 However, allow me to share some helpful, practical advice from two people that have used our trays almost daily for over 10 years.